 Standby Nodes:

-Other than the above three mentioned nodes, there are other types of nodes needed to move data and transactions in and out of the Shardeum as well as monitor the health of the network.
-These include connector nodes, relayer nodes and a monitor server.
+Other than the aforementioned nodes, there are other types of nodes needed to move data and transactions in and out of the Shardeum as well as monitor the health of the network.
+These include connector nodes, relayer nodes, and additionally, a monitor server.
 The connector nodes provide an entry point for external wallets and clients to query and submit transactions to the network.
 These are the similar to RPC nodes in the Ethereum ecosystem.
-Relayer nodes communicate with archiver nodes or other relayer nodes to store and stream data produced by the network to downstream services such as the explorer.
-These are similar to exit nodes in the Ethereum ecosystem which are used by exchanges and explorer services.
-The monitor server receives status updates from active validator nodes and provides a visual view into the health of the network.
+Relayer nodes communicate with archiver nodes or other relayer nodes to store and stream data produced by the network to downstream services used by exchanges and explorer services.
+These are similar to exit nodes in the Ethereum ecosystem.
+The monitor server is an important component here receiving status updates from active validator nodes and providing a visual view into the health of the network.
 You can read more about them in our whitepaper.

 You can express your interest in partnering with Shardeum by submitting the partnership enquiry form.
 You can also alternatively reach out to Hasan Ansari, our Ecosystem Projects and Investor Relations Manager.
 You can start with submitting the partnership enquiry form though which will help us to understand your needs better and how we can best partner with you.